T-Norms Driven Loss Functions for Machine Learning: Related Works

-However, in spite of the extensive prior work in this area, it has not emerged an unified principle to express the cost function to be optimized in terms of fuzzy logic theory.
-In particular, all the aforementioned approaches rely on a fixed loss function linearly measuring the distance of the formulas from the 1-value.
-Even if it may be justified from a logical point of view, as the strong logical negation is defined as $\neg x=1-x$, it is not clear whether this choice is principled from a learning standpoint, since all deep learning approaches use very different loss functions to enforce the fitting of the supervised data.
-From a learning point of view, different quantifier conversions can be taken into account and validated, as well.
-For instance, the arithmetic mean and maximum operator have been used to convert the universal and existential quantifiers in \citet{diligenti2017semantic}, respectively.
-Different possibilities have been considered for the universal quantifier in \citet{donadello2017logic}, while the existential quantifier depends on this choice via the application of the strong negation using the DeMorgan law.
-The Arithmetic mean operator has been shown to achieve better performances in the conversion of the universal quantifier~\citep{donadello2017logic}, with the existential quantifier implemented by Skolemization.
-However, the universal and existential quantifiers can be thought of as a generalized AND and OR, respectively.
-Therefore, converting the quantifiers using a mean operator has no direct justification inside a logic theory.
+\ar{The relaxation of logic quantifiers has also been the subject of a wide range of studies.
+On the performance side, different quantifier conversions have been} taken into account and validated.
+For instance, in Diligenti et al.~\cite{diligenti2017semantic} the arithmetic mean and the maximum operator have been used to convert the universal and existential quantifiers, respectively.
+Different possibilities have been considered for the universal quantifier in Donadello et al.~\cite{donadello2017logic}, while the existential quantifier depends on this choice via the application of the strong negation using the DeMorgan law. \ar{However,} the arithmetic mean operator has been shown to achieve better performances in the conversion of the universal quantifier~\cite{donadello2017logic}, with the existential quantifier implemented by Skolemization. \ar{In spite of improving the performances,} the universal and existential quantifiers \ar{should} be thought of as a generalized AND and OR, respectively.
+Therefore, converting these quantifiers using a mean operator has no direct justification inside a logic theory, \ar{and spoil the original semantics}.

-This paper extends the preliminary formalization sketched by \citet{giannini2019relation}, together with a more comprehensive experimental validation.